 When Adam Richman brought his Travel Channel show Man Versus Food, to Harlem, he had to stop by La Fonda to have some mofongo!

 It was all part of a Man v.
 Food episode shot on location right here in East Harlem and Harlem proper.
-We hope you enjoy the show!

 Thanks to everyone who stopped by La Fonda this past weekend to celebrate our rich, cultural heritage with music, laughter and the best Boricua cooking in town.
 We are proud to be the favorite place of so many during Puerto Rican Day Weekend in New York City.